Oliver Byrne (football chairman)

-Oliver Byrne (26 July 1944 in Dublin – 26 August 2007) was formerly the CEO of Irish soccer club Shelbourne F.C.
+Oliver Byrne (26 July 1944 – 26 August 2007) was the CEO of Irish soccer club Shelbourne F.C.

 Early life

-In 1949, when he was five, his brother Joe brought him to see Shelbourne at their former ground in Milltown.
+Byrne was born in Dublin In 1949, when he was five, his brother Joe brought him to see Shelbourne F.C. at their former ground in Milltown.
 At the time his father Andrew was chairman and controlling shareholder of Shelbourne.
 He was chairman from 1945 to 1956.

 Ollie attended St. Josephs BNS Primary School in Terenure.
 While studying for a degree in Law in UCD, he played for UCD AFC but his asthma ruled soccer out as a career choice.
 He left college to work in the music industry, promoting new acts, such as Thin Lizzy and Skid Row and had a club, Zeros, on Mary Street.
 However, he soon returned to football and became involved in the workings of Shelbourne F.C., the club he supported since he was a boy.

+Career

 1977–1986

-Byrne was inducted on to the Shels board in 1976.
-Tony Byrne took over the club in 1982 and it wasn't until 1986 that Ollie assumed control again.
+Byrne was inducted on to the Shelbourne F.C. board in 1976.
+Tony Byrne took over the club in 1982 before Olllie assumed control again in 1986.

-An always controversial figure in 1976 Byrne left his stand seat in Tolka Park and smacked a referee who'd displeased him.
+An always controversial figure in 1976 Byrne left his stand seat in Tolka Park and smacked a referee who had displeased him.
 The Football Association of Ireland suspended him for that for five years.

-In January 1984, he sued Shelbourne Football Club Ltd for £21,000 Byrne had claimed he loaned the club.
+In January 1984, Byrne sued Shelbourne Football Club Ltd for £21,000 he had claimed he loaned the club.
 The following month Byrne was awarded £10,000 by the High Court.

-In May 1986, Byrne sued the Evening Herald and the Evening Press for libel when the papers falsely accused Byrne and a co accused of firearms offenses.
+In May 1986, Byrne sued the Evening Herald and the Evening Press for libel when the papers falsely accused Byrne and a co-accused of firearms offences.

-In court, Byrne and a co accused were convicted of receiving stolen cigarettes and had been sentenced to three years at Shelton Abbey Prison.
+In court, Byrne and a co-accused were convicted of receiving stolen cigarettes and had been sentenced to three years at Shelton Abbey Prison.
 They were each awarded £2000.

-2001
+From 2001

-In September, he was involved in an incident with Derry City F.C. fans over a banner about former player Peter Hutton.
+In September 2001, Byrne was involved in an incident with Derry City fans over a banner about former player Peter Hutton.

 When the clubs played again in November the game was held up 35 minutes as Byrne argued over a clash of shirts.